 In 1996, VTCT also became an awarding body for NVQs in Hairdressing in order to complement its work in other fields.

-In 2016, VTCT acquires iTEC, the internationally recognised Awarding Organisation and Examination Board.
+In 2016, VTCT acquired iTEC, the internationally recognised Awarding Organisation and Examination Board.

-VTCT now offers a full, comprehensive suite of qualifications covering the following sectors: Beauty Therapy, Hairdressing & Barbering, Sports & Active Leisure, Complementary Therapies, Business Skills and Hospitality & Catering.
+Through VTCT and iTEC, we now offer a full, comprehensive suite of qualifications covering the following sectors: Beauty Therapy, Hairdressing & Barbering, Sports & Active Leisure, Complementary Therapies, Business Skills and Hospitality & Catering.

-With over 1,800 active learning centres globally, VTCT has achieved #1 in the Hair and Beauty Industry and continues to champion its core value to further enhance vocational and technical education standards not just in the UK, but globally.
+With over 3,000 training locations globally, VTCT has achieved #1 in the Hair and Beauty Industry and continues to champion its core value to further enhance vocational and technical education standards not just in the UK, but globally.